Pereberina/file/README.md

 # Multicast file transfer

-This is the part of Multicast file transfer project which supposed to transfer file through multicast or broadcast.
-There is additional option to connect using simple realisation of TFTP protocol.
-Here you can find source code for server and client.
+This is the part of Multicast file transfer project which is supposed to be used to transfer file through multicast or broadcast.
+There is an additional option to connect by using simple realisation of [TFTP](https://tools.ietf.org/html/rfc1350) protocol.
+Here you can find the source code for server and client.

 ## Getting Started